The Problem:Rising drug costs

 Although several local agencies and providers try to help the uninsured get free prescriptions from drug manufacturers, the manufacturer programs limit supplies and do not offer a permanent solution for those with chronic conditions.

 At the same time, there are many underinsured people in Daviess County, including those on Medicare.
-Nationally, more than a third of the Medicare population doesn’t have supplemental drug coverage, according to the AARP.
+Nationally, more than a third of the Medicare population doesnt have supplemental drug coverage, according to the AARP.

-Charities try to help – and do – but their funding sources are limited and they can’t always serve everyone.
-At the Free Clinic in Owensboro, for instance, low-income working people can get prescriptions, but “there are so many more people who need help with their medicines than just these,” says clinic director Cleona Durham.
-“There are people on disability who really, really need it, but they don’t qualify to come to us,” and the same is true for people on Medicare, she said.
+Perception: Most poor people and old people get some kind of prescription-drug assistance from the government or charity.
+Reality: No they dont.
+Medicaid covers only poor families with children and other adults with certain disabilities.
+Many low-income adults are not covered.
+Also, Medicare generally does not cover the cost of medication for the elderly except for drugs administered in the hospital.
+And, unlike most other states, Kentucky does not offer a discount drug program for the elderly.
+Charities try to help and do but their funding sources are limited and they cant always serve everyone.
+At the Free Clinic in Owensboro, for instance, low-income working people can get prescriptions, but there are so many more people who need help with their medicines than just these, says clinic director Cleona Durham.
+There are people on disability who really, really need it, but they dont qualify to come to us, and the same is true for people on Medicare, she said.
+Some of the most substantial help for the poor, in fact, comes from the drug companies themselves, which supply free drugs for limited periods to patients who meet financial guidelines. |

 The low-income elderly are particularly hard hit: A study by the RAND Corp. shows that their financial burden for prescription drugs is three times higher than that of middle-income seniors and 10 times higher than high-income seniors.
 Chronic conditions also more than double the burden, the study found.